nyberry/queens/README.md

 - Reader.py contains functions to loads an initial puzzle grid from a screenshot, saved at screenshot.png
 - Queens.py uses a recursive backtracking algorithm to find valid solutions.
 - Ensures that each region gets exactly one queen.
-- Outputs a composite grid where `Q` marks queen placements and other cells retain their original values.
+- Outputs a composite grid where `👑` marks queen placements and other cells retain their original values.
 - Displays execution time for performance analysis.

 ## Installation